Planning for your future when you have advanced liver disease

 Support & information

-To speak to a specialist liver nurse, call the British Liver Trust helpline on 0800 652 7330 or visit our Useful Links section for other organisations who may be able to offer information and support.
+To speak to a specialist liver nurse, call the British Liver Trust helpline on 0800 652 7330 or visit our Support for you page for more information on support groups and our online community.

 Expert reviewed by: Dr Hazel Woodland, Clinical Research Fellow in Hepatology, University Hospitals Bristol NHS Trust; Dr Fiona Finlay, Consultant in Palliative Medicine, Queen Elizabeth University Hospital Glasgow; Professor Karen Forbes, Professional Teaching Fellow and Consultant in Palliative Medicine, University Hospitals Bristol NHS Trust; Sue Goodall, Renal Supportive Care Clinical Nurse Specialist, St Barnabus House Hospice, Worthing; Anthony Moffat, Consultant Nurse Hepatology, Derriford Hospital, Plymouth.
 Lay reviewed by Terry, Mike, Sylvia, Doug, and Anne Lewis.